valtech-sd/rule-harvester/README.md

 ```

 Note:
 1. We create a context variable to hold a context object of our choice.
-This can be anything we want it to be.
-An object
+This must be an object although it can take any
-   is most useful, but it could theoretically be a primitive!
+   form of your choice!
+(See below for a few property names that are not allowed.)
 1. We then pass that context into the method `applyInputCb()` along with our `inputObj` (which becomes our `facts` into
    the rules engine) and the `context` we just created.